braintalker/braintalker.github.io/index.md

 <h3>Proposed Method</h3>

-In this paper, we propose BrainTalker – a novel brain to-speech synthesis framework that generates intelligible spoken speech from electrocorticography (ECoG) signals under an extremely low-resource scenario.
-Despite its high-resolution strength, ECoG requires a risky surgical procedure that severely limits the data collection.
-To solve this problem, we propose a transfer learning approach that utilizes a pre-trained selfsupervised model Wav2Vec 2.0 and extracts generalized latent features from the ECoG signals.
-Also, we introduce context loss, a novel loss function that reduces the information gap between the brain and speech representations obtained from Wav2Vec 2.0 respectively.
-We feed the extracted representations into a mel generator and synthesize mel spectrograms for speech waveform generation.
-Our experimental results show that BrainTalker can generate natural and intelligible speech in terms of both subjective and objective metrics.
-We release the demo page and code publicly.
+Decoding spoken speech from neural activity in the brain is a fast-emerging research topic, as it could enable communication for people who have difficulties with producin audible speech.
+For this task, electrocorticography (ECoG) is a common method for recording brain activity with high temporal resolution and high spatial precision.
+However, due to the risky surgical procedure required for obtaining ECoG recordings, relatively little of this data has been collected, and the amount is insufficient to train a neural network-based Brain-to-Speech (BTS) system.
+To address this problem, we propose BrainTalker—a novel BTS framework that generates intelligible spoken speech from ECoG signals under extremely low-resource scenarios.
+We apply a transfer learning approach utilizing a pre-trained self-supervised model, Wav2Vec 2.0.
+Specifically, we train an encoder module to map ECoG signals to latent embeddings that match Wav2Vec 2.0 representations of the corresponding spoken speech.
+These embeddings are then transformed into mel-spectrograms using stacked convolutional and transformer-based layers, which are fed into a neural vocoder to synthesize speech waveform.
+Experimental results demonstrate our proposed framework achieves outstanding performance in terms of subjective and objective metrics, includinga Pearson correlation coefficient of 0.9 between generated and ground truth mel-spectrograms.
+We share publicly available Demos and Code.

 <br />